yeokm1/yeokm1.github.io-hugo/content/post/2019/09/considerations-on-picking-a-flight-school-for-ppl-a-singaporean-perspective/index.md

 I've not personally done this ^^^ but that was what the CAAS officer explained to me.

 ## 14\.
-I have more questions.
-Who can I ask for more info or a second opinion? {#q14}

-I have 2 great parties to suggest:
+If I want to learn a CAAS PPL locally, what should I do? {#q14}

-1. If you want the local CAAS PPL option, you can contact the club I'm in Seletar Flying Club.
+You can contact the club I'm in Seletar Flying Club.
 Head to their [website](http://www.seletar-flying-club.org/) or drop them an email at seletarflyingclub@gmail.com.
-A friendly instructor or club representative will be in touch to answer any queries you may have.
+A club representative will be in touch to answer any queries you may have.

-2. A friend of mine Ray is a very qualified pilot with Instrument, Commercial Multi-engine ratings, Advanced and Instrument Ground Instructor.
-She has learned from a variety of flight schools so she has a wide perspective.
-She also runs a Facebook Group [Subtle Asian Flight Training](https://www.facebook.com/groups/566104407663832/) and a [Youtube channel](https://www.youtube.com/channel/UCNUpepDcbcfg6V6zRsCwkZg).
-Check them out for a very honest take on flight training through an Asian perspective.
-You can also email seentheray@gmail.com.

 # FAQ I pose to people